Home Page

 Step #6

-If your floor and medallion are pre-finished you are done!
+If your floor and medallion are pre-finished, you are done!

 Mark a line 2" inch from one end of the plywood.
-Preferably, using a forester bit if you have one, drill a 1/2" hole for the router bushing on this line in the center of the board width.
-(Simply use the router's removable baseplate as a template.
+Preferably, using a forester bit if you have one, drill a 1/2" hole for the router bushing on this line in the center of the board width. ( use the router's removable baseplate as a template.
 The center hole need only be big enough for the size bit you use.)

 Now you can turn on the router, lower the bit and rotate the jig you made around the pivot, cutting the circle.
 Cut the circle in several passes of 1/8" to 1/4" deep.
 For inside cutting, move the router clockwise.